mpodlasin/mpodlasin-website/src/pages/articles/haskell-i.md

 and vice versa.

-We can even used the function on our `x` variable defined about it.
+We can even use the function on our `x` variable defined above it.

 Running: